systemsmedicine/Discrete-decay-and-Half-life/README.md

 prob_dying = 1 - np.exp(-L * step_long), where L = np.log(2)/Half_life.
 This probability is taken to select individuals to continue for the next time-step or not (live/die).

+In the "Figs" carpet you can see different examples of time-step selection for a half-life of 72h with a population of 100000.